-One of the easiest ways to spark up your bedroom decor without painting the walls or replacing your furniture is to dress up your closet doors.
+One of the easiest ways to spark up bedroom decor without painting the walls or replacing your furniture is to dress up your closet doors.
 Why have plain white doors when there are so many DIY ways to add color, pattern, or function without spending a bundle?

 Whether you want to have some fun in your kid's room or add a bit of whimsy to your own bedroom, you’re sure to find inspiration in one of the nine ideas shown here.
 Make sure to remove the doors from the hinges and lay them flat before starting any of the painting projects—you’ll find it much easier to work that way.

-If you’ve found a wallpaper that you love but you don’t want to cover your full bedroom walls with pattern, hang the paper on your closet doors instead.
+If you’ve found a wallpaper that you love but you don’t want to cover your full bedroom walls with a pattern, hang the paper on your closet doors instead.
 Today’s wallpaper is a far cry from the difficult-to-hang, impossible-to-remove paper you might remember from your childhood.
-Most wallpaper these days is self-adhesive and easy to strip if you move or tire of the design.
+Most wallpaper these days is self-adhesive and easy to strip if you move or just grow tired of the design.
 And with so many great wallpapers on the market, you’re sure to find one that adds just the touch your bedroom needs.

 Give your closet artistic flair with a stenciled design.
 You can go as simple or as elaborate as you’d like—there are stencils available in every motif imaginable.
-Dress up a child’s room with whimsical woodland creatures or sports images, or add a touch of elegance to a master bedroom with bamboo images in metallic paint, as shown here.
+Dress up a child’s room with whimsical woodland creatures or sports images, or add a touch of elegance to a primary bedroom with bamboo images in metallic paint, as shown here.

 Craft stores, paint stores, and online retailers all sell an impressive array of stencils.
 Before starting, use graph paper to draw your doors and plan out your stenciled design, experimenting until you have the most pleasing layout.